teddynted/website-content/content/blog/amazon-dynamodb-and-serverless-framework.md

 sls offline start
 ```

-And Open http://localhost:3000.
-You should be able to see the same result as the screenshot below:
+And open http://localhost:3000 in a browser, You should be able to see the same result as the screenshot below:

 ![alt text](https://nextjs-portfolio.s3.amazonaws.com/nextjs-dynamodb-data.jpg "Next.JS Data DynamoDb Query")